scalatra/scalatra-website/guides/helpers.md

 Scalatra is a micro-framework.
 At its very heart, it's nothing more than a domain-specific language (DSL) for reading incoming HTTP requests and responding to them using with actions.
-You can use helper traits like building blocks, selecting exactly the ones that match your exact problem set.
+You can use helper traits like building blocks, selecting the ones that match your exact problem set.
 This keeps your application lean, mean, and fast, and reduces the number of external dependencies that you need to worry about.